dguenther/rustchip/README.md

 Running
 -------

 Run `./main <rompath>` to start the emulator.
-The CHIP-8 system uses a hex keypad:
+The CHIP-8 system uses a hex keypad, with keymappings listed below.
+You can reset the emulator by pressing `ALT+R`.

 ###### CHIP-8 Keypad -> Keyboard